IsacKun220/com1001/FAQ.md

 Basics](slides/1-3-sinatra-basics.pdf) lecture (see the last slide).
-Using `sinatra/reloader` means that Sinatra will listen out for changes to your Ruby files and reload them when you make changes, meaning that you do not have to keep stopping and restarting the webserver each time you make a change to your project.
+Using `sinatra/reloader` means that Sinatra will listen out for changes to your Ruby files and reload them when you make changes, meaning that you do not have to keep stopping and restarting the web server each time you make a change to your project.

 ### Our team project works for my teammates but crashes with an error on my Codio box.